TalGov/SystemPrograming2_Ex1-GraphandAlgorithms/README.md

 - **`make test`** – Compiles and runs all tests using `doctest`.
 - **`make valgrind`** – Runs a memory leak check using `valgrind`.
 - **`make clean`** – Cleans up all generated binaries and object files.

+## Installation
+To run the project locally:
+1. Clone the project (git clone).
+2. Run the necessary Makefile commands as needed.